AlexAvlonitis/go-playground/go-speed-typing-game/readme.md

 ## GO SPEED TYPING GAME

-Fast project with go - Speed typing terminal game in go.
+Speed typing terminal game in go.

 note: only works in linux.